If you are willing to certify your SaMD – Software as a Medical Device, Maven is all prepped to guide you!

 Allow us to explain that “Software is also defined as an Active Medical Device”, reinforcing its significance in modern healthcare solutions.

-Annexure III of the MDCG 2019-11 guideline document has also provided the Risk Classification Framework for the Medical Device Software with the guidance of Rule No. 11 specified in the EU MDR Regulation –
+Annexure III of the MDCG 2019-11 guideline document has also provided the Risk Classification Framework for Medical Device Software based on Rule 11 of the EU MDR Regulation:

 Why fear?
 Maven is here!